Senior Gear Editor

 Cons: Looks over performance

 No review of snowsports sunglasses would be complete without a pair of Pit Vipers.
-These iconically-styled sunglasses radiate pure ski bum attitude, the kind of shades you don for a game of G.N.A.R. with friends and family.
+These iconically styled sunglasses radiate pure ski bum attitude, the kind of shades you don for a game of G.N.A.R. with friends and family.
 And they’re not just media hype, but pretty well-made sunglasses with a durable polarized lens and durable frame.
 That said, there’s no ski-specific lens tech, and the Flip Offs, mentioned above, have a winning aprés-style feature, so the Pit Viper 2000s don’t crack into our top picks.

-Anon Winderness ($260)
+Anon Winderness ($250)

 Anon Winderness Sunglasses for Skiing

-Pros: Solid performance style, good lens tech, extra clear lens.
+Pros: Solid performance style, good lens tech, extra clear lens

-Cons: Leaves a gaper-gap with helmets.
+Cons: Leaves a gaper-gap with helmets

 Another option from Anon’s all-new performance sunglasses line, the Winderness provides great wrap-around coverage, has a clear lens for low light, and looks pretty darn good too.
-Our biggest qualm was that they do not look good with a helmet on.
+Our biggest qualm is that they do not look good with a helmet on.
 At least for our tester, the thinner-profile frame left an enormous gaper gap with his helmet on, which was not an issue with other sunglasses he tested.
 If you’re the hat-wearing type, that shouldn’t be a problem.

 CHECK PRICE ON Burton